 Do you need a GAC if you have a wheelchair or ECV?

 yourself at Guest Services in order to get the GAC.
+They may

-to use the accessible entrances.
+need to use the accessible entrances.
 This is true if your

 reasons for being in the wheelchair or ECV are only due to mobility

 issues.
-However, if you plan to leave your wheelchair or ECV at the entrance
+However, if you plan to leave your wheelchair or ECV

-with all other guests to the point that you would have to miss
+along with all other guests to the point that you would have to miss

 the attraction or it would endanger your health, then you will need

 About using the GAC when you need it...